Guide written by:

 Teak is the material of choice in Zen or Feng Shui-style bathrooms thanks to its warm appearance.
 A rot-proof exotic wood, this material is still not widely used.
 An exotic wood oil treatment is required for its maintenance.

 Gelcoat is an anti-scratch surface treatment made from thermosetting resins.
-It is abrasion-resistant, anti-bacterial and features a high-quality finish.
-It lends the shower tray strength and gives it an attractive appearance.
+It is abrasion-resistant, antibacterial and features a high-quality finish.
+It gives the shower tray strength and an attractive appearance.

-In order to achieve the best middle ground between comfort and space efficiency, the dimensions of the shower must match the layout of your bathroom.
+In order to achieve a middle ground between comfort and space efficiency, the dimensions of the shower must match the layout of your bathroom.
 When it comes to your shower tray, you have the choice between a square, rectangular or quadrant shape.

 Square-shaped trays are most commonly used as they are practical and take up little room.
-Ranging from 70 x 70 cm up to 120 x 120 cm in size, these trays can fit into any bathroom, small or large.
+Ranging from 70 x 70 cm up to 120 x 120 cm in size, these trays can fit into any bathroom.
 If you have the space, aim high and think big by choosing a large shower tray for greater comfort.
 The larger the tray, the more design options you will have – which is especially important for people with reduced mobility.

 Corner or quadrant trays are perfect if you have a smaller space to fill.
 Taking up little room, quadrant trays provide the perfect combination of space efficiency and shower comfort.
 Their sides range from 80 to 110 cm in size.